Jenny looked at them and they looked at her. ‘May I dress first?’

 Then she did stop and was ready.

-I’m still behind the stables, Miles – if you and Frank had come around the back then, I’d have had no idea what I’d do.
-You weren’t armed but Frank was.
-I think I’d have shot Frank and then laid my gun down on the ground and stepped back, like Jenny.
-And it was awful hearing you and then Frank in there and he really was sobbing, not inventing it – he’d seen the result of all his machinations and I’d say he’d now be gunning, not for Chloe who’d have lied to Penny, but for me and so I had to get the hell out of there.
+I’m still behind the stables, Miles at this point – if you or Frank had come around the back then, I’d have had no idea what to do, I didn’t have my gun any more.
+Frank was armed though, remember.
+It was awful hearing Frank in there sobbing, not inventing that – he’d just seen the end result of all his machinations and I’d say he’d now be gunning, not for Chloe but for me but he had you on his hands.
+You’d gone back out but he couldn’t know exactly where you were and I myself did not either, so I had to stay put.

+But I also knew I had to get the hell out of there quickly.
 The DI did not interview me there, he interviewed me in Durham.’

 ‘Your escape, love?’

-That was it – the long way around the back of the stables, onto the path, onto the corner of the roof and I’ve done that before – soft shoes, whole body lands on hands and toes.
-I was along that roof with the ridge obscuring me from Penny, I had to be sure no one came out of the back door, the laundry door – don’t think it would have been Frank, think it would have been Penny, I dropped down onto the concrete, facing the back door and that path runs away from the house, so Penny couldn’t have seen – I had to get out of there quickly and ran like blazes to the fence, dived over and somersaulted, Amelie had the door open.’
+‘Thanks for the ‘love’ bit, it means a lot.’
+She got up and replenished their drinks.
+‘I ran around to the front of the stables, out of the line of sight of all but Penny but she was not in the tree, I climbed onto the low-hanging corner of the roof – I’ve done that sort of thing before – soft shoes, the whole body lands on hands and toes.
+I was along that roof with the ridge obscuring me from the drive, I had to watch that no one came out of the back door – that’s the laundry door on the lower side – I don’t think it would have been Frank, more likely Penny, I dropped down onto the concrete, the path runs away from the house, I ran like blazes to the fence, dived over, Amelie had the door open.
+And that’s it.’

 There was a call some days later, late afternoon and half an hour after that, Dave appeared at the front door.
 He came in, the makings were put out on the low table.

 ‘You don’t seem too pleased with yourself,’ said Miles.